Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 - A creature is vulnerable to the hybrid type if it is vulnerable to any of the base types
 - A creature is only resistant to the hybrid type if it is resistant to all of the base types
 - A creature is only immune to the hybrid type if it is immune to all of the base types

+## Elemental Aesthetics

+### Air

+Air is the element of the gentle breeze and the ferocious storm; of the soaring eagle and the lumbering skyship.

+Mechanically, air is commonly associated with flying, the aloft condition and effects which apply forced movement or knock creatures prone.

+### Earth

+Earth is the element of the stony mountains and the stinging sands; of the fertile soil and the barren outcropping.

+Mechanically, earth is commonly associated with absorption, the Defend major action and resistance to physical damage.
+Rocks often apply the rooted condition, forced movement or knock creatures prone, while sand often applies blinded or creates shrouded effects.

+### Fire

+Fire is the element of the raging wildfire and the simmering volcano; of the glowing forge and the crackling hearth.

+Mechanically, fire is associated with tons of damage, huge areas of effect and the aflame affliction.

+### Water

+Water is the element of the murky oceans and the frozen tundras; of the flowing rivers and the communal wells.

+Mechanically, water behaves differently depending on its form.
+Mist often creates shrouded conditions, ice tends to apply chilled or create slippery ground effects, and liquid water inflicts forced movement.

+### Arcane

+Arcane is the element of infinite space and relentless time; of the splendor of an illusion and the mystery of other realities.

+Mechanically, arcane tends to apply the unstable affliction, create objects from nowhere, teleport creatures, apply the banished condition or grant invisibility.

+### Eldritch

+Eldritch is the element of whispered truths and forbidden knowledge; of horrifying monstrosities and broken minds.

+Mechanically, eldritch tends to manipulate the mind, applying the crazed, frightened or pacified conditions, and sometimes inflicting the rage or temperance afflictions.

+### Radiant

+Radiant is the element of the beating sun and glowing moon; of honor and peace and righteous belief.

+Mechanically, radiant effects often create areas of light, but also tends to sear and soothe, applying the blinded and pacified condition or the temperance affliction.

+### Umbral

+Umbral is the element of the flickering shadows and the darkest night; of dark bargains and closely-held secrets.

+Mechanically, umbral effects often create areas of darkness (including magically shrouded areas), but can also grant invisibility or inflict intense pain with the anguish condition.

+### Primal

+Primal is the element of the growing plants and wild beasts; of ancient forests and prospering farmlands.

+Mechanically, primal effects tends to grow, grasp, strengthen and provoke, creating interesting ground effects, applying the rooted condition, granting boons and applying the rage affliction.

+### Decay

+Decay is the element of the dead and dying, disease and famine; of the afterlife and the cycles that support all life.

+Mechanically, tends to sap strength and cause suffering, applying the withered and blunted conditions or the bleeding affliction.

+### Electric

+Electric is the element of lightning bolts and static charge; of invention and creation and the spark of life that animates everything in this world.

+Mechanically, electric effects tend to move in straight lines, grant additional speed or disorient their targets with the lethargic condition.

+### Corrosive

+Corrosive is the element of bubbling acid and scalding bases; of raw destruction and the inexorable push towards entropy.

+Mechanically, corrosive effects tend to eat through defenses, applying the defenseless condition or the brittle affliction.